unger/SafeMapper/README.md

 - Support for nested objects
 - Support for public Fields and Properties
 - Support for interfaces IEnumerable<T>, IList<T>, ICollection<T> etc
-- Basic Enum conversion to and from int and string
+- Enum conversion to and from int and string
+- Support for Enums with DisplayAttribute/DescriptionAttribute
 - Conversion from NameValueCollection to Object
 - Conversion from Object to NameValueCollection